Making your own wax melts is super easy and allows you to create just the right fragrance for your home or gifts for family and friends.

 Equipment Choices

 You can melt the wax in a double boiler as shown here with an old pot and a clean leftover food can.
 Or you can also use a plastic cup in the microwave.
-I find that using a double boiler is faster than the microwave.
+I find that using a double boiler is faster than a microwave.

 How Much Essential Oils or Fragrance Oils

-You can use either essential oils or good-quality fragrance oils for this craft.
+You can use either natural essential oils or good-quality fragrance oils for this craft.
 However, the amount of fragrance to use varies.
 Some scents such as cinnamon are very strong so you don't want to use too much of it.
 Conversely, lemon is much lighter and you may need more than you think to get the scent that you like.
 The best solution is to add some of each, smell, and then go from there.

 I ended up making two batches.
 The first one was lavender and lemon.
 Then I used some dried lavender flowers to adorn the bag.